mannkind/thenullpointer.net/content/yearly-summary/2018-summary.md

 Honestly, I've been at UW a long time.
 On one hand, I know that I could make more money elsewhere, but on the other hand, I know that I'd work a lot more.
 Part of me does wonder if I might be happier elsewhere.
 Hmmm?

 ### NYC (Redux) + Philadelphia
-Two of our good friends moved to Brooklyn over the summer.
-While we were very sad to see them go, we were happy for their new adventures.
+While we were very sad to see Chris and Adriana move to Brooklyn, we are happy for their new adventures.
 It also happened to give us a good excuse to visit NYC again; we rescheduled our tentative plans to New Orleans in order to visit NYC again instead.

 The timing worked out such that we were able to visit for Adriana's birthday.

 Woot woot.